jasonicarter/udacity/P7_AB_Testing/README.md

 **Click-through-probability**: The number of unique cookies to click on the "start free trail" button divided by the number of unique cookies to view the course overview page.
 The experience should be the same for all users and should not directly affect the experiement.

 #### Evaluation Metrics
+Evaluation metrics are expected to change over the experiment with differences observed between the experimental and control groups.
+If the hypothesis is true, the number of user-id  to enroll / make a payment / checkout would be reduced.
+That is, in order to launch the experiment, the Gross converion should decrease, while the Retention and Net converion should increase.

 **Gross conversion**: The number of user-ids that enroll in the free trial divided by the number of unique cookies to click on the "start free trial" button.
 The number of enrollments can be affected by the experiment and as a result the gross conversion; therefore this will be used as an evaluation metric.
+There should be a statisticial significant reduction in enrollment.

 **Retention**: The number of user-ids that stayed enrolled past the 14 day free trial (made a payment) divided by the number of unique cookies that clicked on the "start free trial" button.
 The number of payments can be affected the experiement and retention values; therefore this will be used as an evaluation metric.

 **Net conversion**: The number of user-ids to remain enrolled past the 14 day free trial (made a payment) divided by the number of unique cookies that clicked on the "start free trial" button.
 The number of payments can be affected by the experiment and as a result the net conversion, this will be used as an evaluation metric.
+There should be a statisticial significant increase in payment/continued enrollment after the free trial.

 ### Measuring Standard Deviation
 Evaluation Metric | Standard Deviation